DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/RecurringAppointments/description.md

 You can use custom fields that set recurrence.
 To enable them, specify their names in the Scheduler's [recurrenceRuleExpr](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#recurrenceRuleExpr) and [recurrenceExceptionExpr](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#recurrenceExceptionExpr) properties.

 Users can also create recurring appointments.
-The appointment details form contains a Repeat switcher.
+The appointment details form contains a *Repeat* switch.
 When it is on, the form displays an additional set of fields to specify recurrence rules.
-Double-click an appointment and select Edit Series to view the appointment details form with the recurrence fields.
-You can also select Edit appointment to view a single non-recurring appointment from the series.
+Double-click an appointment and select *Edit series* to view the appointment details form with the recurrence fields.
+You can also select *Edit appointment* to view a single non-recurring appointment from the series.